Skip to main content

 The license is for enterprises that need Docker Desktop.
 Linux environments can run Docker without Docker Desktop.
 If you need to use Docker on a machine running MacOS or Windows, and you are a qualifying enterprise, (larger than 250 employees OR greater than $10 million in annual revenue) you will need to purchase a license, according to Docker’s terms.

-How do I edit the severity level of reported error messages for the data.world Collector?
+How do I edit the severity level of reported error messages for the collectors?

-It is now possible for users to set the level (severity) of log messages written to the console and log file from the data.world Collector.
-By default, we write “info” level messages; users can choose to write only errors (level=“ERROR”), errors+warnings (level=“WARN”), or all messages including debug trace (level=“DEBUG”).
-This is useful if we want to have customers run the Collector with debug logging turned on, for troubleshooting problems etc.
+By default, the logs are written at info level messages.
+Users can choose to write only errors (level=“ERROR”), errors+warnings (level=“WARN”), or all messages including debug trace (level=“DEBUG”).
+It is useful to run the Collector with debug logging turned on, for troubleshooting problems.

-If you are using Docker, to set the level to something other than "info", add the statement -e log_level=DEBUG to your run Docker... statement.
+If you are using Docker, to set the level to something other than info, add the statement -e log_level=DEBUG to your Docker statement.
+For detail troubleshooting information, see "Troubleshooting the collectors"

 We scan the schema declared, or all schema if using the -A parameter, but we only capture records within the target database.